-In this unit students will explore ways to deepen and nurture their relationship with God using electronic devices and technologies.
-The tools and technologies of the 21st century will be utilized to develop silence and stillness, and to explore the presence of God in students' lives and throughout history by engagement with art, literature, film, poetry and music.
-Students will explore the different traditions of Christian spirituality and deepen their understanding of them as a means of exploring, responding to and touching the presence of God in human experience.
+In this unit students will explore ways to deepen and nurture their relationship with God using mindfulness and meditative techniques.
+They will explore the ways that art, literature, film, poetry, and music have been used throughout history to cultivate stillness and connect with the Divine presence.
+They will explore different religious and spiritual traditions as a means of exploring, responding to and touching the presence of God in human experience.

-- How has the human quest to encounter the mystery of God who is both within and beyond, been expressed throughout history, and in the present? - How can we express the sacred in our own lives? - How can we use 21st century tools to experience the sacred and scripture in prayer? - How do I use electronic devices and technologies to slow down and cultivate inner silence and stillness?
+- How has the human quest to encounter the mystery of God who is both within and beyond, been expressed throughout history, and in the present? - How can we express the sacred in our own lives? - How can we use 21st century tools to experience the sacred and scripture in prayer? - How do I use mindfulness and meditative techniques and technologies to slow down and cultivate inner silence and stillness?